-Note: you can use the evaluate function in the lasso.py, but leave the optional argument train subset to its default value until question 3.
+Note: We have implemented this for you.
+Use the lasso\evaluate function in the lasso.py, but leave the optional argument train subset to its default value until question 3.

 To investigate the effect of the amount of training data we have, let's instead use smaller subset of the training data during 10-fold cross-validation.
 Start with 10 samples and increase this number by 10 for each run until we reach 100.